 Added November 12th.

-off St James's Street.
+I've now identified exactly where I was standing when I took this picture.
+It was in Pickering Place, off St James's Street.
 It was home to the Republic of Texas's embassy until it joined the US union in 1845.
 It also has two claims to fame - it is the smallest public square in Britain (I can attest to that - cat-swinging was not an option) and it was the last place in England where a duel was fought - walking back twenty paces would have been a bit tricky.